9889AdeebaRashid/Project--WhatsApp-chat-analysis-final-adeeba/README.md

 # AIM OF THE PROJECT:-
 To derive  "STATISTICAL  ANALYSIS"  of the chats between two( or more) individuals.
 Eventually this project can analyze GROUP CHATS AS WELL.
 * Language used- Python.
-* Technique used - DATA ANALYSIS AND NALP.
+* Technique used - DATA ANALYSIS AND NLP.

 [Demo Link:] [https://whatsapp-chat-analyzer-adeeba.herokuapp.com/]